allanliebold/data-structures/README.md

 Time complexity: O(1)

 ## Doubly-Linked List
 Similar to a Singly-Linked list, but each node also points to the previous node.
 In addition to the head, the list also contains a tail node.
+This is more flexible than a Singly-Linked List, but requires more space in memory.
+An example of a use case is a browser history allowing a user to go backward and forward through visited pages.

 push(data): Adds a new node to the head of the list with the data passed in as an argument.
 Time complexity: O(1)